IncredibleProgress/sweetheart.py/README.md

 ## Stick to good standards without thinking about it

 Sweetheart is a thin-layer for going efficient and doesn't reinvent the wheel.
 It intends to transform you stepwise in a good driver and maybe in a pilot!
 Due to provided high quality components, a hardened configuration and the included documentation you will **learn quickly to make great python/html code** including up-to-date best practices and patterns.
 You won't learn Sweetheart itself, you will learn Python/Html real coding-life like any other developer, but skipping tedious considerations.
 That means especially you don't need any kind of expertise to use good things in the right way.
-Be quite, Sweetheart is made for low resources consumption, high security level, and best performances.
+Be quite, Sweetheart is made for low resources consumption, high security level, and best performances:

+- it ensures an enterprise-grade security level
+- it ensures code reliability and performances
+- it ensures ruggedness of the committed libraries
+- it ensures the efficiency of your coding effort
+- it allows you running without cloud services

 ## Rock-solid components for supporting innovative capabilities